-This is a study to get REALLY excited about.
-Not only the potential (with funding) for drug possibilities, but its potential for uncovering the underlying mechanism for autism.
+This is a study to get really excited about.
+Not only the potential (with funding) for drug possibilities, but its potential for uncovering aspects of underlying mechanism for autistic struggles.

 Bradley J. Fikes of the San Diego Tribune has written several excellent articles on the subject and the researcher.
 Dr. Robert Naviaux, professor of genetics in the departments of medicine, pediatrics and pathology of the University of California San Diego.